TAYO Awards

 The Ten Accomplished Youth Organizations (TAYO) Awards is the sole award-giving program that "recognizes and supports the outstanding contributions of youth organizations" in the Philippines.
 It is organized and presented annually by the Ten Accomplished Youth Organizations (TAYO) Awards Foundation since 2012.

 The TAYO Awards was one of the flagship programs of the National Youth Commission until 2019.
 It is the most prestigious award given to youth groups in the Philippines.

 Background

-The TAYO Awards was founded by Senator Francis Pangilinan in partnership with the then National Youth Commission (NYC) Chairperson Bam Aquino in 2002.
+The TAYO Awards was founded by Senator Francis Pangilinan in partnership with the then National Youth Commission Chairperson Bam Aquino in 2002.
 Since its establishment, the program has accommodated at least 250 nominations annually.
 Throughout the years, it has also gathered corporate sponsors to give out special awards to its nominees.

-The TAYO Awards was one of the flagship programs of the National Youth Commission until 2019 under Ronald Cardema's term as the Commission's Chairperson and CEO.
-Cardema's term in 2019, the National Youth Commission stopped sponsoring the award-giving program to establish the President Rodrigo Roa Duterte Youth Leadership Awards which eventually did not materialize.
+The TAYO Awards was one of the flagship programs of the National Youth Commission (NYC) until 2019 under Ronald Cardema's term as the commission's chairperson and CEO.
+The NYC stopped sponsoring the award-giving program to establish the President Rodrigo Roa Duterte Youth Leadership Awards, which eventually did not materialize.